dren-dk/letsencrypt-nginx-automagic/README.md

 ## Configuring nginx to use a certificate

-First create new Diffie-Helman parameters, using these commands:
+First create new Diffie-Helman parameters, using these commands, it takes a minute, but you only need to do it once:
 ```
 cd /etc/nginx
 sudo openssl dhparam -out dhparams.pem 2048
 ```

-Then, for each server add the ssl options:
+Then, for each server add the ssl options to a suitable file in /etc/nginx/sites-enabled:
 ```
 server {
   listen       443 ssl;